-Whatever reason you have for checking out the best WAP of 2019, we’ve listed our picks of the best models available to save you time and money.
+Whatever reason you have for checking out the best WAP, we’ve listed our picks of the top models available below.

-- Also check out our pick of the best wireless routers in 2019
+- Also check out our pick of the best wireless routers.

 - Want your company or services to be added to this buyer’s guide?
 Please email your request to firstname.lastname@example.org with the URL of the buying guide in the subject line.